Who is Wiliot?

 What type of beacon protocols do you support?

-We support the Wiliot Ephemeral ID format (WEID), a power efficient format designed by Wiliot to securely send encrypted ID and sensor data.
-This format uses the same Bluetooth Low Energy non-connectable indirected advertising packets that are part of the Bluetooth 4.x and 5.x standard as used by other Bluetooth beacons.
+We support the Wiliot Ephemeral ID format (WEID), a power efficient format designed by Wiliot to securely send private and encrypted ID, in addition to sensor data.
+This format uses the same Bluetooth Low Energy non-connectable non-scannable undirected advertising packets that are part of the Bluetooth 4.x and 5.x standard, as used by other Bluetooth beacons.

 How do I access the tag data?